Two Can Travel

 SafetyWing Coverage Length

-We’ve had SafetyWing since 2021, and just before our first year of coverage ended we contacted SafetyWing and it was a very simple process to renew our coverage.
+We’ve got SafetyWing in 2021, and just before our first year of coverage ended, we contacted SafetyWing, and it was a very simple process to renew our coverage.

 If you know how long your trip is going to be, SafetyWing also provides the option of purchasing coverage for a specific period of time.